 We all know a doctor like this one.
 They complain a lot.
 They are extremely vocal.
 They are very time consuming.
 Everything is a big deal.
 It’s very frustrating to work with them.

 Do you tend to just try to phase them out?
 Do you ignore them?
 Do you get angry at them?

 Let’s try to see this doctor in a new light.
 I prefer to see them as an unpaid consultant.
 Think about it.
 They tell you what issues the medical staff has with the hospital before anyone else does.
 They are on the inside.
 They’re in the know.
 And guess what?
 That means that you’re in the know and can potentially fix issues before they become any bigger!

 Hospitals have to change the way they see issues that arise with physicians.
 The only reality is the physician’s reality.
-It may seem like no big deal to us.
+It may seem like no big deal to us as administrators.
 But if it’s a big deal to the physician and the hospital doesn’t fix it, they’ll find other places to take their patients.
 And, if it is bothering one physician, it is likely bothering others.